 - 3. Limits for the deposit of federal government bonds as third-party collateral; - 4.
-Acceptance limits for shares of stocks, ADRs, BDRs, ETF shares, units and debentures; - 5.
+Acceptance limits for shares of stocks, ADRs, BDRs, ETF shares, and units; - 5.
 Utilization limits for illiquid collateral; - 6.
-Utilization limits for assets deposited abroad; - 7.
-Limits for the acceptance of other assets; and - 8.
-Limits per issuer and type of instrument.
+Utilization limits for assets deposited abroad; and - 7.
+Limits for the acceptance of other assets.